Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

-Last, we study how to control the distribution of optimality loss w.r.t. the non-private solution using CVaR model \eqref{prog:cvar}.
+Last, we study how to control the distribution of optimality loss w.r.t. the non-private solution using CVaR model \eqref{prog:cvar}, with $S=1,000$.
 Consider a query over a subset of vector $x$, such as an aggregated power generation by a particular technology, e.g., aggregated wind power generation.
 Table \ref{tab:CVaR} collects the mean and $\text{CVaR}_{5\%}$ values of the optimality loss induced by such a query over 50\% of generation units (chosen randomly) in 24\_ieee dataset for the fixed privacy parameter $\varepsilon=1$ and varying adjacency and CVaR parameters $\alpha$ and $q$, respectively.
 As privacy requirement $\alpha$ increases, the optimality loss also increases.
 For $q=99\%$, the average optimality loss over 5\% of the worst-case scenarios is almost twice as much as the mean value.
 By reducing quantile $q$, however, the worst-case suboptimality can be reduced at the expense of an increasing mean value.
 Eventually, the mean and $\text{CVaR}_{5\%}$ values can be matched, meaning that the same level of privacy (randomization) can be achieved at a fixed optimality loss.
 Hence, the curator of the private OPF problem is given a choice between playing a lottery or paying a fixed cost of privacy.

-\subsection{Private quadratic programming: Support vector machines (SVM)}
+\subsection{Private Quadratic Programming: Support Vector Machines (SVM)}

 Consider a dataset $(x_{1},y_{1}),\dots,(x_{m},y_{m})$ of $m$ data points, where $x_{i}\in\mathbb{R}^{n}$ is a vector of features and $y_{i}\in\{-1,1\}$ is an associated binary label (class).
 The SVM goal is to compute the maximum-margin hyperplane that separates data points from different classes so as to maximize the distance between the hyperplane and the nearest point.
 Formally, SVM optimizes hyperplane $w^{\top}x_{i}-b$ with parameters $w\in\mathbb{R}^{n}$ and $b\in\mathbb{R}$, so that any data point $\tilde{x}$ is classified according to the rule i.e., depending on which side of the hyperplane the point falls.
-The optimal hyperplane parameters $w^{\star}$ and $b^{\star}$ are from the solution of the following convex (quadratic) optimization program \cite{cortes1995support}:
+The optimal hyperplane parameters are obtained solving the following convex optimization program \citep{cortes1995support}:

 with regularization parameter $\lambda$ and slack variable $z\in\mathbb{R}^{m}$ to ensure feasibility when the data points are not fully separable by the hyperplane.
 Notably, the normal vector $w^{\star}$ of the hyperplane is unique on a particular dataset, and releasing the classification rule leads to privacy breaches.